Tuscan Tomato Sauce

 Tomatoes are one of the most prolific fruits (that most people consider vegetables) and so versatile.
 I am amazed at the many different things we can make with this fabulous fruit/vegetable.
 (I never know what to call it.
 It is technically a fruit but I called it a vegetable my whole childhood.)
 This Tuscan tomato sauce has such a fresh taste.
-It reminds me of fresh spaghetti sauce I would make straight out of my garden.
-I like to not only eat this as a standard spaghetti sauce with ground meat, I also really like to eat it over grilled chicken tenders.
+It reminds me of fresh sauce I would make straight out of my garden.
+I like to not only eat this as a standard pasta sauce, I also really like to eat it over grilled chicken tenders.

 Tuscan Tomato Sauce